Grim's Ditch (Harrow): Views

 To the north and west are the Chilterns, and in particular Coombe Hill, Buckinghamshire can be seen.

-The highest point of the trail, is close to the county top of the historic county of Middlesex, above Grim's Dyke Golf Club on the 'Bushey Heath Walk' footpath.
-The walk reaches a small wood with a landmark BT microwave aerial, close to the fencing of which is a stone marker placed and worked by the Harrow Heritage Trust that reads:
+The highest point of the earthwork is close to the county top of the historic county of Middlesex, above Grim's Dyke Golf Club on the 'Bushey Heath Walk' footpath.
+There, a stone marker placed by the Harrow Heritage Trust reads:

 This ancient earthwork once stretched through Harrow for six miles from Cuckoo Hill, Pinner to Pear Wood, Stanmore, but now only parts remain.
-Named after Grim (another name for the English King (also the god of death), Woden).'
+Named after Grim (another name for the English King (also the god of death), Woden).

 Hotel and film location

 In the woods stands Grim's Dyke, a house designed in 1870 by Norman Shaw for the Victorian painter Frederick Goodall.
 Later, it was the country home of W. S. Gilbert (of Savoy opera fame) – he suffered a heart attack and drowned while trying to save a swimmer in the lake in the grounds.
-It is now an hotel and is often used as a film setting.
+It is now a hotel and is often used as a film setting.
 The house and gatehouse are listed buildings.